yattinda/RevSpot-replication-package/README.md

 This reproduce package is created for paper "Where Should I Look at?
 Recommending Lines thatReviewers Should Pay Attention To".

 ## Something you need to know before start
-Since the limitation of file size that allow to uploading to github, this repo only include the source code of all script.
-We highly recommand the practioners to download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5832080) and follow the instruction below and commments in the scripts.
+Since the limitation of file size that allow to uploading to github, this repo only include the source code of all scripts.
+To re-generate the result in the paper, the practioners need to download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5832080) and follow the instruction below and commments in the scripts.
 The replication package in zenodo includes all dataset and model used in the paper.

 ## Description